wyatt-toure/github-and-R-project-guide/written-guide.md

 ### Writing code

 Good code should be simple, readable, and modular.
-Keeping a consistent style helps in keeping your code readable.
+Keeping a consistent style helps in making your code readable.
 I myself try to conform to the [tidyverse style guidelines](https://style.tidyverse.org/) when writing R code.
 To keep your code readable try to have clear, precise, and meaningful variable and function names.
 A simple example is below.

 ``` {.r}
 # Reading in data